-VA guidelines provide more qualifying flexibility than any other type of mortgage loan.
-Also, special safeguards are built into VA home loans to protect military borrowers from excessive lender fees.
+VA guidelines provide more qualifying flexibility for than any other type of home loan.
+In addition, special safeguards are built into VA home loans to protect military borrowers from excessive lender fees.
 Here are the most recent VA loan requirements:

 Credit score.
-VA loan requirements don’t include a minimum credit score.
-However, many VA lenders set the minimum at 620.
+VA loan requirements don’t include a minimum credit score; however, many VA lenders will set the minimum at 620.
 Besides credit scores, VA-approved lenders use the Credit Alert Interactive Reporting System (CAIVRS) to verify you haven’t defaulted on federal debt like student loans or a past VA loan.

 Down payment.
 In most cases, VA home loans require no down payment.
 However, you may need one if you have a current VA loan, own a property financed with a VA loan that was paid off or owe money on a previous VA loan — even if you no longer own the property.

 Residual income.
 VA lenders use a residual income calculator to determine how much free cash you have each month, after paying your monthly obligations from your after-tax income.